Skip to definition.

 1. Gathered for protruding fullness

-"puff sleeves"
+"puff sleeves";

 - puffed

-Derived forms: puffs, puffing, puffed
+Derived forms: puffs, puffed, puffing

 Part of: smoke, smoking

-Encyclopedia: Puff, Puff, Pass Puff Puff, the magic dragon Puff, the Magic Dragon
+Encyclopedia: Puff, the magic dragon